knowdigital/govuk-design-history/app/posts/2021-01-20-Dfe-first-registation--v2.md

       img: { src: "9.png" }
     }, {
       text: "Your school",
       caption: "We are using the school that is stored on the DQT for this.
 However, this could be out of date as they are no longer updaing it.
-So may be better to junk this screen if too many are out of date.
-We need this to get  ",
+So may be better to junk this screen if too many are out of date.   ",
       img: { src: "10.png" }
     },  {
       text: "Find your school",
-       caption: "If the user needs to change the school they are working at ",
+       caption: "There are several ways of handling school lookup.
+We'd need to test several versions to get the best one + ECF are looking into this as well.
+But for now we are using this pattern to test the principle of finding a school.
+First you enter a location to narrow the selection down.  ",
       img: { src: "11.png" }
     }, {
       text: "Choose your school",
+      caption: "Once the selection is narrowed down by the location, the user can choose their school using the type ahead.  ",
       img: { src: "12.png" }
     }, {
       text: "Your school",